CORPORATE GOVERNANCE GUIDELINES

-The Board of Directors (the "Board") of BRT Apartments Corp. (the "Company") has adopted the following second amended and restated Corporate Governance Guidelines (the "Guidelines") to assist the Board in the exercise of its responsibilities and to serve the best interests of the Company and its stockholders.
-These Guidelines should be interpreted in the context of all applicable laws and the Company's Articles of Incorporation, Bylaws, and other corporate governance documents.
+The Board of Directors (the "Board") of BRT Apartments Corp. (the "Company") has adopted the following Third Amended and Restated Corporate Governance Guidelines (the "Guidelines") to assist the Board in the exercise of its responsibilities and to serve the best interests of the Company and its stockholders.
+These Guidelines should be interpreted in the context of all applicable laws and the Company's Articles of Incorporation (“Charter”), Bylaws (“Bylaws”) and other corporate governance documents.
 The Guidelines are subject to modification from time to time by the Board as the Board may deem appropriate in the best interests of the Company and its stockholders or as required by applicable laws and regulations.
-In the event of any inconsistency between the Company’s Articles of Incorporation and/or Bylaws (collectively the “Organizational Documents”), on the one hand, and these Guidelines on the other hand, the Organizational Documents shall govern.
+In the event of any inconsistency between the Company’s Charter and/or Bylaws (collectively the “Organizational Documents”), on the one hand, and these Guidelines on the other hand, the Organizational Documents shall govern.

-These Guidelines shall be made available on the Company's website at www.brtrealty.com and to any shareholder who requests a copy.
+These Guidelines shall be made available on the Company's website at www.brtapartments.com and to any stockholder who requests a copy.

 Size of the Board